-The attached City of Novi Emergency Operations Support Plan is an updated and revised document that continues the City's option of being incorporated into the Oakland County Emergency Operations Plan.
-This agreement was last updated and unanimously approved by City Council on February 28, 2011.
+The City of Novi, Emergency Operations Support Plan is an updated and revised document that continues the City's option of being incorporated into the Oakland County Emergency Operations Plan.
 In the event of a large scale incident occurring and exceeding the City's capabilities to respond, additional resources would be requested from Oakland County.

 Under the Michigan Emergency Management Act 390 of 1976, the City of Novi may appoint their own Emergency Manager and develop their own Emergency Operations Plan.
-While the City has appointed the Director of Public Safety/Chief of Police as the Emergency Manager, the City has elected to remain under the Oakland County Emergency Operations Plan; coordinate their mitigation, preparedness, response and recovery activities through the county coordinator.
+While the City has appointed the Director of Public Safety/Chief of Police as the Emergency Manager, the City has elected to remain under the Oakland County Emergency Operations Plan; coordination their mitigation, preparedness, response and recovery activities through the county coordinator.
 The City of Novi Emergency Manager acts as the liaison to Oakland County.

 While State law allows municipalities with populations over 10,000 to maintain separate plans and programs, only the City of Birmingham, City of Farmington Hills, City of Southfield and Township of Bloomfield are state recognized programs in Oakland County.
-Currently, the Michigan State Police- Emergency Management and Homeland Security Division will not recognize any municipal programs that were not previously established.
+Currently the Michigan State Police, Emergency Management and Homeland Security Division will not recognize any municipal programs that were not previously established.

 As a requirement for remaining under the County plan, an Emergency Operations Support Plan is required.
 This document outlines how the City of Novi's response agencies will coordinate and respond while working with and through the Oakland County Emergency Operations Center (EOC) during major incidents.
 The Emergency Operations Support Plan will work in unison with the City of Novi Emergency Operations Plan and compliment the Oakland County Emergency Operations plan.